yseeker/yseeker.github.io/_pages/about.md

   - /about.html
 ---

-I am an experinced software engineer with a diverse background, ranging from academic research in quantum physics and materials science to the development and management of cutting-edge generative AI products within the industry.
+I am an experienced software engineer with a diverse background, ranging from academic research in quantum physics and materials science to the development and management of cutting-edge generative AI products within the industry.

-During Ph.D. at the University of Tokyo, I focused on the experimental study of low-temperature physics, specifically superconductivity in ionic-liquid gated 2D materials.
+During Ph.D. at the University of Tokyo, I focused on the experimental study of low-temperature physics, specifically [superconductivity in ionic-liquid gated 2D materials](https://repository.dl.itc.u-tokyo.ac.jp/record/52951/files/A34770.pdf).
 After completing my doctorate, I joined RIKEN AIP's molecular informatics team for a brief postdoctoral period.
 I later joined Prof. [Andrea Young's group](https://www.afylab.com/) as an [Elings Prize Fellow](https://www.cnsi.ucsb.edu/programs/elings-fellowships) at University of California Santa Barbara, where I studied quantum transport properties in twisted bilayer graphene.
+My Ph.D. and postdoctoral research made significant contributions to the comprehension of transport properties in various 2D quantum materials, with key findings published as a lead author in multiple high-impact scientific journals including Science and Nature, Nature Physics.

-Currently, as a Lead Engineer at DATAGRID, I play a crucial role in the development and multiple-team management of various generative AI-based products, such as visual inspection AI, virtual try-on, and drug discovery/chemoinformatics.
+Currently, as a Lead Engineer at [DATAGRID](https://datagrid.co.jp/), I play a crucial role in the development and multiple-team management of various generative AI-based SaaS products, such as [Anomaly Generator](https://anomaly-generator.site/) for generating synthetic images, [kitemiru](https://kitemiru.tech/) for virtual try-on, and drug discovery/chemoinformatics AI service.
 My diverse background in both natural science and software engineering allows me to effectively navigate the challenges and opportunities in these interdisciplinary fields.

 Japanese page is [here](https://principled-devourer-bf7.notion.site/About-me-b70c3be1eef944da8e2e578205ac263b).